 I'm thinking of adopting a pet, but I've never owned a pet before.
 Help!

 If you are thinking of adopting and raising a pet for the first time, Maso recommends taking a hard look at your lifestyle and budget to see what type of pet companion would be the best fit for you.
-Larger dogs may cost more to raise than smaller dogs; cats may be the better companions for a frequent workaholic with little time to spend walking a pet around the block.
+Larger dogs may cost more to raise than smaller dogs; cats may be better companions for a frequent workaholic with little time to spend walking a pet around the block.

 "Consider your activity level, amount of time spent at home and the types of activities you would enjoy doing with your new pet," Maso says.
 Flexibility and an open mind to other pets can help ease first-time pet owners into the adoption process.

 The size of a pet does not have to stop you from adopting if you, like many other pet owners, live in an urban shoebox.
 The amount of space a pet needs depends more on its energy level and personality than its size.

 "Some dogs may benefit from living two streets down from a great dog park; others may show no interest and will prefer a nice, quiet walk around the block followed by a long day of napping," Maso says.
 For cats, plenty of spaces to climb, jump and leap will make up for a lack of square footage in your home.

 What else do I need to know before I adopt?

 Sudden allergies are just one of several reasons why pets are turned over to a shelter by their owner.
 And pet allergies are common — they hit approximately 5 to 10 percent of the population, according to the Asthma and Allergy Foundation of America.